LucasBehrendt/battleship/README.md

 - From the main menu, the user can navigate to the instructions page by typing 2.
 Here the user will learn how the game operates and takes input.

-- When the user is ready they can start a new game straight from this page, or they can choose to go back to the main menu.
+- When the user is ready, they can start a new game straight from this page, or they can choose to go back to the main menu.

-- If an invalid input is recieved, an error message with instructions on valid inputs is printed.
+- If an invalid input is received, an error message with instructions on valid inputs is printed.

 <details>